miao1007/CQUPT-FLYNEWS/README.md

 CQUPT-FLYNEWS
 =============

-A Project of getting School news from WordPress-Based Server.
+A Project of getting School news from WordPress-Based RESTful Server.

 What is it?
 -------------